tancheng/mlir-cgra/README.md

 Installation
 --------------------------------------------------------
-Build the required LLVM and MLIR.
+In stead of using docker, you can build the required LLVM and MLIR manually.
 The current version of this project was tested with `llvm-project` commit:
 `99020b3c73c1e22fa388be8fd0c44391d40b3a38`.
 Make sure you have the correct commit checked-out.

 **Note**: Make sure to pass `-DLLVM_INSTALL_UTILS=ON` when building LLVM/MLIR with CMake so that it installs `FileCheck`.